singh54/Lending_club_case_study/README.md

 ## Conclusions
 - Default detection of loan by customer behaviour
 - how much amount of loan should be sanction to customer?
+- What type of customer will able to repay the loan?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->